 Dow Jones dropped 709 points today.
 The global economy is forecast to shrink by 4.9% which is worse than expected.

-Stress eating has resumed after 3 days of the 8:16 eating plan made me sick.
+Stress eating has resumed after falling ill 3 days into the 8:16 eating plan, which I have now discontinued.

 June 26, 2020 – The Memorial Day surge begins

 - US has 40,000 new COVID-19 cases today.
 The Memorial Day surge has started.